cbrnr/python-intro-short/04-Functions/04-Functions.md

 ------
 It is instructive to inspect how Python runs a script.
 In general, Python executes a script line by line, starting at the top of the script (the first line).

 Whenever Python comes across a line containing a function header, Python is aware that this functions exists, but it doesn't run the function body &ndash; this only happens when a function is called (as opposed to defined).
-Therefore, Python skips the function body and resumes at the first line outside the function body.
+Therefore, Python skips the function body and resumes at the first line after the function body.

 Consider the following example script: